 Day 7: Serengeti National Park

-Home to the greatest spectacle on earth, Sergeneti National Park is one of most famous national parks in Africa.
+Home to the greatest spectacle on earth, Sergeneti National Park is one of most famous national parks in Africa and has earned the title of Africa’s best safari park the past four consecutive year.
 It’s reputation for some of the best wildlife and big game viewing on the planet has put a Serengeti National Park safari on many a travelers’ bucket list.

 Established in 1952, Serengeti National Park encompasses 5700 square miles.
 Larger than the entire state of Connecticut, our exploration with SkySafari would take us in in the western area near the Grumeti River and eventually toward the plains where we hope to catch up with the famous zebra and wildebeest migration.